By Brian A. Schwartz, Ph.D.

 As shared in previous installments for this series from Japan, the COVID-19 state of emergency was officially announced in early April, but it was after mid-March that the governors of major cities in Japan, such as Tokyo and Osaka, requested citizens refrain from going out.
 This request affected our country’s 2020 employees who were beginning their implicit April employment contracts.
 Most affected were new employees and naturally, the corporate recruiters and trainers.
 Next affected were the students engaged in job hunting for 2021 and the school job hunting supporters.

 Japan’s 2020 employees, beginning their April contracts, were unable to meet in person with their fellow new hires for their new company’s Entrance Ceremony event and for the beginning face-to-face team building exercises and activities.
-Their trainers had to quickly devise online experiences that tried to mimic their usually provided experiential training sessions but turned out to be poor substitutes.
+Their trainers had to quickly devise online experiences that tried to mimic their usually provided experiential training sessions, but turned out to be poor substitutes.
 Virtual training without hands-on practice left new hires feeling less connected to their teammates as well as less connected to their new company.

 School job search supporters join students and recruiters seeking April 2021 employment opportunities in the following statement summarizing these unprecedented times.
-“Due to the influence of COVID-19, the advantages and disadvantages of time and place for job hunting became smaller.
+“Due to the influence of COVID-19, the advantages and disadvantages of time and place for job hunting been reduced.
 In addition, there is more opportunity to think deeply about self in relation to selecting the ‘best for self’ company offer and to think strategically about company needs in submitting offers to candidates who are the best fit for the company.”

 Personally, I predict that SYU-KATSU will continue online for the most part and also will include some face to face experiences so students can get a feel for the atmosphere of the company and its corporate culture.

 Yoshinobu Ooi is a Freelance Career Counselor and Management Consultant.
-After obtaining a master's degree in electronic information engineering, he worked for more than 20 years at a Global telecommunications & Cloud service company in Japan.
+After obtaining a master's degree in electronic information engineering, he worked for more than 20 years at a global telecommunications & cloud service company in Japan.
 In time, he was assigned to the Human Resources Department and became responsible for new employee training.
 Mr. Ooi has since obtained his CDA qualification and completed the MBA course at Globis University.
 He now supports a wide range of career development for university students and corporate employees.
 He is also a JCDA member.

 By Catherine Hughes, PhD